-The Birds of Costa Rica (Richard Garrigues and Robert Dean).
+The Birds of Costa Rica (Garrigues and Dean).
 Second edition (2014) now available!
 This is the most recent guide to the country, and it is good.
 There are quality illustrations and range maps.
 Although there are a few omissions, this is overall the best field guide to the country.

-The Birds of Panama (George R. Angehr and Robert Dean).
+The Birds of Panama (Angehr and Dean).
 Many of the same illustrations are used as in the book above, with a similar range map style and text.
 We definitely recommend this as the best book for Panama.

-Birds of the West Indies (Herbert Raffaele et. al.).
+Birds of the West Indies (Raffaele et al.).
 This finely-illustrated field guide to the entire Caribbean is excellent and covers all the species within the region.
-Not all are illustrated with range maps, though (when they are endemic to one particular island) but as a whole this is a very good guide with good descriptions.
+Not all are illustrated with range maps, though (when they are endemic to one particular island), but as a whole this is a very useful guide with good descriptions.
 This field guide covers Cuba, Haiti, the Dominican Republic, Jamaica, the Bahamas, Puerto Rico, and all the islands of the Lesser Antilles.

-Field Guide to the Birds of Cuba (Garrido and Kirkconnell) is the only guide covering this endemic-laden island.
+Field Guide to the Birds of Cuba (Garrido and Kirkconnell).
+This is the only guide covering this endemic-laden island.
 It’s a medium-quality field guide but virtually a “must-buy” if visiting Cuba (although the previous book can also work).

-Birds of the Dominican Republic and Haiti (Latta et al.) is an excellent guide, covering all the species of the island of Hispaniola.
+Birds of the Dominican Republic and Haiti (Latta et al.).
+This is an excellent guide, covering all the species of the island of Hispaniola.
 All the plates are together, with following species accounts, which include range maps.

-However, since there are more than 3000 species on this spectacularly bird-rich continent, we certainly recommend one of the country/region specific books below so as to be less overwhelmed!
+However, since there are more than 3000 species on this spectacularly bird-rich continent, we certainly recommend one of the country/region-specific books below in order to be less overwhelmed!

 Field Guide to the Birds of Colombia (McMullen and Donegan).
-This, the new Colombia book, has positives (updated text, up to date distribution maps, text together with the illustrations, more compact size, etc.).
-Some of the illustrations are not the best, but neither is it good to have black and white paintings as per the classic (previous) guide.
+This, the new Colombia book, has many positives, including updated text, up-to-date distribution maps, text together with the illustrations, and a more compact size.
+Some of the illustrations are not the best, but neither is it good to have black-and-white paintings as per the classic (previous) guide.

-Birds of Peru, revised and updated edition (Schulenberg et. al.).
-The most complete and up to date guide to the birds of Peru.
-Considering it has over 1800 species, this book is still easily portable.
+Birds of Peru, revised and updated edition (Schulenberg et al.).
+This is the most complete and up-to-date guide to the birds of Peru.
+Considering it covers over 1800 species, this book is still easily portable.
 The artwork isn’t too crammed and is very good, but not particularly crisp.
 The range maps are of reasonable size and show each region of Peru, and the text is concise but not very detailed, given the small amount of space available.
-Any larger, though, and this volume would require a Sherpa because of the sheer volume of information that could be included, so it presents an admirable effort to keep it compact yet still comprehensively cover the country.
+Any larger, though, and this volume would require a Sherpa because of the sheer volume of information that could be included, so it presents an admirable effort to keep it compact while still comprehensively covering the country.

 Birds of Venezuela (Hilty).
 This most complete and authoritative work has excellent plates, thorough information, and good range maps.
 It is also arguably the best guide for Guyana, which does not have its own guide (although the Birds of Northern South America shown above also works well).

-Birds of Brazil: The Pantanal & Cerrado of Central Brazil (Gwynne, Ridgely, et. al.).
-Must be the best guide if you’re doing a birding trip just to these parts of this massive country.
+Birds of Brazil – The Pantanal & Cerrado of Central Brazil (Gwynne, Ridgely, et al.).
+This must be the best guide if you’re doing a birding trip just to these parts of this massive country.

 Birds of Southern South America and Antarctica (La Pena and Rumboll).
 The classic book for the southern parts of this bird-rich continent.